silexlabs/Cocktail/template/readme.txt

 A cocktail project template, ready to build

-- use src/Main.hx for your code, src/index.html for your html and bin/style.css for styling
+- use src/Main.hx for your code, bin/index.html for your html and bin/style.css for styling

-- build with the hxml files in this folder
+- build with the hxml files in build

-- run your project in flash or js by opening the html files in the bin folder in a browser
+- run your project in flash or js by opening the html files in the bin folder in a browser or run in NME by using the provided the nmml file